AbhishekKumar4/Data-Analytics/Descriptive Statistics - Summary Statistics/Measures of dispersion/README.md

 **Formulas**
-Here are the two formulas for Standard Deviation Formulas if you want to know more The population standard deviation :
+Here are the two formulas for Standard Deviation Formulas if you want to know more

+The "population standard deviation" :

 ![alt text]( https://raw.githubusercontent.com/AbhishekKumar4/Data-Analytics/master/Descriptive%20Statistics%20-%20Summary%20Statistics/Measures%20of%20dispersion/formula1.gif)